-You don't want your handshake to be too firm either--especially if a man is shaking hands with a woman.
+You don't want your handshake to be too firm--especially if a man is shaking hands with a woman.

 If there are periods of silence...just sit there in the silence.
-If you have prepared for your interview, you have nothing to worry about.
+If you are well prepared for your interview, relax, you have nothing to worry about.

 I've noticed a disturbing trend these days.

 When I'm talking with someone, often times they will step on the last 2-3 words of my sentence and talk over me without extending to me the courtesy of finishing my sentence.

 Has this ever happened to you?
 Annoying, isn't it?

 Reporters and TV talk show hosts do it all the time.
 It is especially prevalent among Type A personalities.